-Coming in mid-September 2021, “What Do We Have in Common?” will engage all who use the park in a dialogue about what we hold in common, how commons practices can contribute to creating a more equitable future, and how we use and care for this invaluable place together.
+Open now on Boston Common, “What Do We Have in Common?” will engage all who use the park in a dialogue about what we hold in common, how commons practices can contribute to creating a more equitable future, and how we use and care for this invaluable place together.
 Commissioned by the Friends and curated by non-profit art curator Now + There, nationally renowned artist Janet Zweig’s work will bring activity to all areas of the park and invite interaction with the artwork.

 • The exhibit will be in place for one month, beginning in mid-September.

 • The primary piece of this installation is a large, double-sided cabinet with approximately 200 hinged doors.